Protecting Consumers.

 We want a just Nigerian society in which every consumer enjoys enforceable rights, and in every transaction, the consumer's dignity is respected and violators of the consumer's rights and consumer protection laws held accountable.

-OUR MISSION
+OUR MISSION STATEMENT

 Assert, Defend & Enforce

-To assert, defend, and enforce consumer rights and ensure safe products and fair practices through strategic litigation, policy advocacy, regulatory engagement, public education, awareness campaigns and direct intervention; to challenge unsafe products and unfair practices; and to expand access to justice for consumers, particularly the vulnerable.
+To assert, defend, and enforce consumer rights and ensure safe products and fair practices through strategic litigation, policy advocacy, regulatory engagement, public education, awareness campaigns, and direct intervention; to challenge unsafe products and unfair practices; and to expand access to justice for consumers, particularly the vulnerable.

 WHAT WE DO